 Before we knew it, a whole morning had come and gone and it was time to meet Alexandra, from Wonderful Time who was going to lead us on a 2.30h ‘Pastries and Desserts Tour‘ – this was the reason why we had to skip lunch.
 Oh and what an experience it was – we must have visited a good 7-8 places, some of which we knew and loved, and others that we discovered for the first time and will certainly become some of our Parisian staples.
 The tour took place around St. Germain, which was also a great way to get to know different parts of this neighbourhood.

-It was one of the highlights of our amazing weekend and I highly recommend you try this company and their private tours on your next trip to Paris.
+It was one of the highlights of our amazing weekend in Paris and I highly recommend you try this company and their private tours on your next trip to Paris.
 From here, we walked all the way to the Hotel de Ville, where we were to start our Flytographer session.
 If you read this blog regularly, you may have noticed I cannot live without Flytographer, and some of my best photographs (solo, couple and/or with friends in Lisbon, Los Angeles, Amsterdam and Abu Dhabi) have been captured by this great company.

 Goncalo, who happened to be a fellow Portuguese (we are everywhere, I know!), was great fun, and made us feel at ease.
 The whole point is to relax – and be discrete.
 This is the opposite experience of a paparazzi and that is why I like it so much.